CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 #### Linux

-You'll need the OpenJDK (v11), Maven, the Azure CLI and Docker
+If you want to build outside of docker, you'll need the OpenJDK (v11), Maven, the Azure CLI and Docker

 1. Install OpenJDK 11, Maven and some azure tools
     * Debian/Ubuntu-based distributions: